Retirement Planning Advice Methodology

 Of course, if you’d prefer to specify your spending needs based on your own estimates, you can override our estimation.

 D. No Specific Assumptions on Required Minimum Distributions

 Aside from planning that distributions will be taxed appropriately, we do not specifically calculate or handle Required Minimum Distributions (RMDs) in this retirement planning advice.
 We assume that your spending needs will meet or surpass your RMD requirements, if you have traditional IRAs.
-If you have funded traditional IRAs with Betterment and are age 70.5 or older, we do calculate your RMD on an annual basis and provide this in your tax form.

 II.
 Determining Total Savings Needed

 Once we’ve collected information and estimated how much you’ll spend in retirement, we can figure out the total amount you’ll need to have saved by the time of your desired retirement date to have a 96% chance of success you will not run out of money during retirement.

 A. How long will your retirement be (the time until end of life)?

 The length of your retirement dramatically affects how much you’ll spend in total once you stop saving and, therefore, the total amount of savings you need.
 We ask for your desired retirement age, and we default your life expectancy to 90 years old (a fairly conservative assumption), which determines how many years you’ll be spending for.
 You can adjust both your retirement age and your life expectancy if you’d like.